subhamgg/Customized-Nikola-Place/README.md

 author 'Subham.gg'
 softwares used 'Blender and Codewalker'

+How to Install
+1. Installation is easy af!
+Download the Zip
+2. Extract it
+3. Drag and Drop it in your Resource Folder
+4. Make sure to update it in your server.cfg file
+5. Test it in game

 If you want to remove the Vendetta Logo.
 Then  do the following -
 1. Delete vendettaspray.ymap
 2. Delete venspray.ydr